twse/random-stuff/Readable Fonts/Transliteration.md

 [Michael Best / Murari Dasa](http://www.dasya.com/~mbest/freeware/) wrote DiacDos (1993), a collection of TSR programs for writing Classical Sanskrit diacritics on DOS and his screen fonts.

-Michael Everson (Evertype) created bitmap fonts for macOS based on Monaco for Armenian and Georgian transcription as shown in [this image](http://www.evertype.com/standards/hy/ArmTrans.gif).
-See the related page on the [Evertype site](http://www.evertype.com/standards/hy/jaaip-me1.html) for more info.

 Evyoni Megawriter (1998), by Shemayah ben-Avraham, is a TrueType and PostScript Type 1 font based on Times for use with Semitic languages.
 Many characters are shown in Arial.
 Download the font from [here](http://ebionite.tripod.com/fonts.htm).

 Michael Forgey / [Unitype Inc.](http://www.unitype.com/) created a set of non-Unicode and Unicode fonts for the ALA-LC transliteration scheme as bundled with Global Office.

-The Hobogirin font is identical to the Kenneth Ray Norman encoding.

 iitmipa (2004), by IIT Madras, is a transliteration font in TTF, BDF, PFB, HQX or TAB available [here](http://www.acharya.gen.in:8080/fonts/iitmfonts.php) and is based on Garamond for use with Indic languages.

 IndUni (2010), by John D. Smith, is a set of OpenType PostScript transliteration fonts released under the GPL 2.0 license based on URW fonts.
 The fonts includes TeX character encodings and keyboards.
 The lack of box and shade characters in IndUni-C and IndUni-CMono makes it unsuitable for some text mode programs like Midnight Commander.
 Download the fonts from [here](http://bombay.indology.info/software/fonts/induni/index.html).

-Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.
+Minion Indologist is an unreleased font derived from Minion with accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and more.

 Mithra (2000), is a modified version of Times New Roman for transliteration of Avestan and Pahlavi (the diacritics are in lowercase only).